Canadians urged to update vaccines after mumps, measles cases reported

 Wilson explained that even those who get two doses of the vaccine can still sometimes end up with mumps — as seen in 40 per cent of the Toronto cases — as the vaccine is considered about 88 per cent effective at that point.

-But while there are questions about how long immunity provided by two doses of the vaccine can last, Wilson emphasized that just getting the two shots is important “The more important message is to make sure people in this age group ensure that they’re protected with the two doses of mumps-containing vaccine,” she said.
+But while there are questions about how long immunity provided by two doses of the vaccine can last, Wilson emphasized that just getting the two shots is important.

+“The more important message is to make sure people in this age group ensure that they’re protected with the two doses of mumps-containing vaccine,” she said.
 “The risk of infection is much, much, much greater if you’ve only received just one, and certainly increased further if you’ve received zero doses.”

 Complications from mumps can include encephalitis, meningitis, painful swelling of the testicles or the ovaries, pancreatitis and hearing loss.
 Pregnant women who become infected with mumps during the first three months of pregnancy are at risk of miscarriage.